 Congrats, you just bought waxless classic skis!
 But wait.
 Yes, we need to talk about waxing.

-Then along came waxless skis.
-Rather than grip/kick wax, waxless skis achieve grip on the snow with a scale pattern etched in the base of the skis or, a more recent innovation, skins (a strip of mohair/nylon that is applied to the grip zone).
+If you have waxless skis, you do not need grip wax.
+You achieve grip on the snow with a scale pattern etched in the base of the skis or, a more recent innovation, skins (a strip of mohair/nylon that is applied to the grip zone).
 This is where the term ‘waxless’ comes from – because there is no grip wax used.

 BUT, you still should use glide wax to achieve a good glide.